Our Top Tips on how to exercise your dog in the winter

 Have a playdate

-If you are in an area have a dog that is friendly then you consider inviting a few doggy friends over for a playdate.
+If you live in an area with a dog-friendly area, consider inviting a few doggy friends over for a playdate.

 Dogs are generally social animals, so having a playdate round will be great for socialising.
 As a result, you will have a happier and fitter dog.